vipulnaik/diet-exercise-health/best-practices/best-practices-around-foodmarble-aire-2-breath-testing.md

   directly onto the mouthpiece but spread it with a finger).
 Leave it to dry for at least 20 minutes before reattaching.

+* Put the mouthpiece in a clear, prominent location to dry.
+The mouthpiece should not get lost or misplaced while it is drying.

 * Charge up the device while waiting for the mouthpiece to dry.

 ## Putting it back